 Because these products tackle different aspects of aging, many people choose to combine them for a more comprehensive result.
 This is part of what is called a nonsurgical facelift or “liquid facelift.”

-How Is BOTOX Different From Dysport?
+Which Is Better BOTOX or Dysport?

 BOTOX is FDA-approved to reduce frown lines, crow’s feet, and forehead lines.
 It takes about 5 to 10 days to work once injected, and it lasts 3 to 4 months.